Initial Teacher Training

 Possess, or be working towards achieving a minimum of a 2:2 Honours degree.

-Preferably applicants will have completed a school experience visit prior to application or have a school experience visit planned.
+Preferably (but not essential) applicants will have completed a school experience visit prior to application or have a school experience visit planned.

 You’ll train in at least two good schools, getting the chance to learn ‘on the job’ – but you shouldn’t worry about being thrown in at the deep end.
 You’ll be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
 That means you won’t be teaching classes unsupported until the school thinks you’re ready.
 For our Primary Programme you will spend the majority of the year in one lower school but also complete a 10 week placement in a Middle School.
 During placement you will be in school Monday – Thursday and spend Fridays at the University in Bedford undertaking subject and professional studies.

 There is a tuition fee of £9,250; student finance can be accessed to pay this sum.
 Secondary subjects may be entitled to a bursary.

 Connolly Foundation Bursary

 A Connolly Foundation bursary of £1000 will be available for any trainee who is accepted onto our Redborne School Direct programme.
 A further £1000 NQT bursary will be granted to the trainee following their successful completion of the Redborne School Direct programme, and if they secure a first teaching post in a Bedfordshire school (Luton, Central Bedfordshire and Bedford Borough).

 Do you want to find out more?

 Please contact Jon Gunn on email@example.com to register your initial interest.

-Applications must be made online at the following address and applicants must select Redborne Upper School and Community College (1R7) as the training provider http://www.ucas.com/apply/teacher-training
+Applications must be made online at the following address and applicants must select Redborne Upper School and Community College as the training provider https://www.gov.uk/apply-for-teacher-training.

 All offers of a place are “conditional” until Disclosure and Barring checks have been successfully completed; qualification checks and satisfactory references have been received.
 Our partnership is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.